Copy link URL:

-Newfoundland and Labrador (NL) Health Services advises the public that emergency services are being supported through a Virtual ER physician at the following Central Zone sites:
+Newfoundland and Labrador (NL) Health Services advises the public that emergency services are being supported through a Virtual ER physician at Dr. Walter Templeman Health Care Centre on Bell Island from:

 In case of emergency: Patients with a medical emergency who require an ambulance should call 911.
 Those who feel they have a serious or urgent medical problem should proceed to the nearest open emergency.
 If you are unsure if you should go to the emergency department, please call the 811 HealthLine or click here.